Mission: Impossible (1966 TV series): Dossier scene

 The tape scene was followed by what White refers to as the "Dossier Scene".
-Briggs or Phelps, in their apartment, retrieves an over-sized, leather-bound folder from a locked drawer.
-The folder contains plastic-wrapped dossiers (usually featuring standard 8×10 "glossies") of the available IMF agents.
+Briggs or Phelps, in his apartment, retrieves an over-sized, leather-bound folder from a locked drawer.
+The folder contains plastic-wrapped dossiers (usually featuring standard 8×10 glossies) of the available IMF agents.
 Briggs/Phelps would toss the selected agents' dossiers onto a coffee table.
 According to White, most of the rejected dossiers were various series staffers and their spouses, including Geller and his wife.
 A contemporary article in TV Guide claimed that many of the disregarded photos were of studio and network executives, and that it was considered a measure of one's status in the studio and network hierarchies to appear there, but White makes no such statement.

 In early seasons, the agents selected often included guest stars playing agents with specific skills not possessed by the usual team.
-A doctor, particularly a specialist in a condition known to afflict the target, was a common "guest agent".
+A doctor, particularly a specialist in a condition known to afflict the target, was a common guest agent.
 In numerous early episodes, the IMF leader would choose only two or three team members, though at least one of the main credited cast members was always involved.
 In one episode, "Elena", the team consisted of Rollin Hand and Dr. Carlos Enero (guest star Barry Atwater).
 Almost as often, however, Briggs would choose all of the regulars, plus one, two, or even three others.

 In later seasons, the team was more fixed, consisting of the regular cast and less dependent on guest agents.
 Numerous dossier scenes from the Peter Graves episodes feature Phelps thumbing through photographs only to unfailingly choose the series regulars.
 By the third season, the dossier scene had been deemed somewhat disposable, appearing only when needed to introduce a guest agent.
 The first mission without the dossier scene was the last mission of the second season, "The Recovery".
 It was dropped entirely as of season five.

 In the pilot episode, the recorded message states that the team leaders have unlimited resources and wide discretion in choosing their team.